virgesmith/neworder/docs/overview.md

 The `Space` class to encapsulate a continuous space with arbirtrary dimensionality.
 The edges of the space can be unbounded, wrap-around, contrained, or "bounce".
 The `move` method will ensure that entities in the space are assigned the appropriate position and velocity to conform with the edge behaviour.
 Additionally the methods `dist2` and `dist` and compute distances in the space taking into account the edge behaviour (i.e. wrap-around). `dist2` returns the squared distance and, if appropriate, is a more efficient alternative.

-See the n-body and boids examples for implementations.
+See the [boids](examples/boids.md) examples for implementations.

 #### Discrete

 The `StateGrid` class provides a discrete grid of arbitrary states.
 Wrapped and contrained edges (only) are supported.

-See the Conway example for implementations.
+See the [Conway](examples/conway.md) example for implementations.

 #### Graph

 The `GeospatialGraph` class provides a wrapper around the `networkx` and `osmnx` packages, and provides methods for computing shortes paths, isochrones, and subgraphs as well as identifying edges connected to nodes and vice versa.

-See the "infection" example for implementation details.
+Due to its heavy dependencies, it is not part of the core `neworder` package - the implementation is in the [infection](examples/infection.md) example.

 ### Model